View by Product

 In this screen, you can configure information that people watching your video will see in the Title, Author, and Copyright fields in Windows Media Player.
 You may leave it blank if you wish.
 Click on “Next” once you have completed this info.

 WM Encoder will display a review of all the settings.
-Click on “Finish” to finalize the configuration.
+Click Begin broadcasting when I click Finish, then click on “Finish” to finalize the configuration.

 You will now be brought back to the main WM Encoder screen.
-You will see your video output from the VGA2USB.
-Once you are ready to begin broadcasting, click on “Start Encoding.”
+You will see your video output from the Epiphan Frame Grabber.
+If you did not click Begin broadcasting in the previous step, click on “Start Encoding.”

 Congratulations!
-You’ve just made a local Windows Media broadcast using VGA2USB!
+You’ve just made a local Windows Media broadcast using an Epiphan Frame Grabber.

 Hint: Quality of video not sufficient.

-If your video quality from the WM Encoder is not sufficient, try stopping your recording and going into the “Properties” button found at the top of the window.
+Windows Media encoder provides a number settings and parameters to tune the quality vs. bandwidth trade offs for your application.
+The status panels show you CPU usage, disk space usage, etc. If your video quality from the WM Encoder is not sufficient, try stopping your recording and going into the “Properties” button found at the top of the window.
 From there, go into the “Processing” tab and select “YUY2” from the “Pixel format” drop-down list.
+Other options such as changing encoders, bit rates, etc. is also possible.